Position

 - Ideal for fresh eating or making desserts, jellies, and wines due to its sweet yet tangy flavour

-- Self-fertile, so a single bush can yield good crops
+- Self-fertile, so that a single bush can yield good crops

 - Attracts pollinators like bees during flowering